Sometimes, you need an easy dinner that you won’t feel guilty about serving your family- a nutritious, hearty, and delicious meal that is quick.

-The hands down best chili mix is the super inexpensive McCormick packet that cost about a dollar.
+The hands-down best chili mix is the super inexpensive McCormick packet that costs about a dollar.
 There’s really no point in spending more for a fancy gourmet chili mix or making your own spice mix.

 Serve the chili with grated cheese and sour cream.
 If I have a few extra minutes, I’ll get really fancy and open up another packet- Martha White Cornbread mix.
 Follow the directions on the back.
 Muffins bake faster than the pan version, so we usually have cornbread muffins.
 Serve them right out of the oven with some butter on top.

 No time to bake cornbread?
 That’s a-okay.
 These cornbread crackers are really yummy.

 Open up a can of yellow corn for the kids to add to their chili.
 Cut up some apple slices to serve as a side.
 Viola!
 Dinner is served.

 BBQ Chicken Pizza with a Salad

 Have you tried Boboli pizza crusts?
 They are soooo good!